rsbivand/ECS530_h22/docs/index.md

 The course is moving towards a module-based course with modules:

-- 0 introduction (week 38, 2 hours not yet scheduled 19-20 September);
+- 0 introduction (week 38, 2 hours 20 September (time to follow));

 - Studying materials prior to QA/discussion at I

-- I spatial data representation and visualization (week 40, 2 hours not yet scheduled 3-4 October);
+- I spatial data representation and visualization (week 40, 2 hours 4 October (time to follow));

 - Studying materials prior to QA/discussion at II

-- II spatial autocorrelation and regression (week 42, 2 hours not yet scheduled 17-18 October);
+- II spatial autocorrelation and regression (week 42, 2 hours 18 October (time to follow));

 - Studying materials prior to QA/discussion at III

+- pre-III consultation slot (week 44, 2 hours 1 November (time to follow))

 - III advanced topics in spatial data analysis (on-site week 46, 14-18 November).